konstajaa/Hanttihommat/README.md

 Users are able to edit their offers and credentials.

 The job Search is ajax based and the data is transferred in JSON format with jQuery.
-The backend server calls are written with PHP, and front-end with CSS,HTML and javaScript.
+The backend database calls are written with PHP, and front-end with CSS,HTML and javaScript.